AdrianKriger/osm_LoD1_3DCityModel/docs/docs/triangulation.md

 <p align="center">
     Fig 2. - left illustrates the building footprint removed from the terrain. - right shows the vertices accounted for; but the ground remains.
 </p>

-The Jupyter environment allows for easy customization of the final product.
-The visualization below illustrates building stock differentiated through color.
-A school, housing, retail, healthcare and community focused facilities are easily identified.
-Additional features unique to an aoi can also be included.
-Here farmland, streams, recreational spaces and bus rapid transit routes have been added *- you are thus limited only through data and your imagination*. <!-- {: .fs-6 .fw-300 } -->

-**on a laptop without a mouse**:

-- `trackpad left-click drag-left` and `-right`;
-- `Ctrl left-click drag-up`, `-down`, `-left` and `-right` to rotate and so-on and
-- `+` next to Backspace zoom-in and `-` next to `+` zoom-out.

-<iframe src="{{site.baseurl | prepend: site.url}}/img/interactiveOnly.html" style="width: 800px; height: 400px; border: 0px"></iframe>